Last updated on November 29th, 2023

 Sitges is that town where you can spend one long day.
 It’s actually so cute that it may be difficult to leave.
-You can walk all over the Old Town, rent a bike or rollerblades and ride along Maritime Boulevard, go see a famous church, eat and even take a dip in the sea.
+You can walk all over the Old Town, rent a bike or rollerblades and ride along Maritime Boulevard, go see a famous Sant Bartomeu church, have lunch with a beautiful view, and even take a dip in the sea.
 Almost all Sitges’ beaches have blue flags.

 If planning to spend only an hour or a few, go to the main street Boulevard de la Ribera.
 From there you get amazing views of the city and the sea.
 This street is full of artists who are painting portraits of passers-by, restaurants and multiple sculptures.
 It’s very pleasant to walk there and contemplate the beauty of the coast.

 The most famous building of the town is the Church of San Bartomeu and Santa Tecla on the shore.
 On one side, it has a monumental staircase leading to the sea.
 Behind it, the Sitges’ Old Town begins.
 The Old Town deserves a thorough walk too since it has several cute narrow streets dating from the Middle Ages (for example, Carrer d’En Bosc street) and the remains of the old city walls.
 Most of the symbolic buildings date back to the late 19th century, when Sitges became one of the centers of modernism.

 Also of interest is the recently renovated Maricel Palace, which today houses a museum.
 The museum’s exhibit contains collections of the most diverse origin from the Middle Ages to the first half of the 20th century.